mongodb/docs/source/includes/fact-platform-x86_64.rst

         - MongoDB will end support in future releases.

       * - Windows 8.1/2012R2
         - MongoDB will end support in future releases.

+      * - Ubuntu 14.04
+        - MongoDB will end support in future releases.

    |